Nebula-AWS-Consulting/RCW-Infrastructure-Campaign/src/client-frontend/src/modules/views/privacy.md

 We may update this Privacy Policy periodically to reflect changes in our practices or for other operational, legal, or regulatory reasons.
 The updated policy will be posted on this page, and the "Effective Date" will be revised accordingly.

 10. ### Contact Us
-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at:
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us

-Restored Church Las Vegas
-- Email: emmanuelurias60@icloud.com
-- Phone: (702) 410-0057